exercism/docs/mentoring/tips.md

 if black was the first band for a leading zero:

 >Black for a first band is a good point to consider, so let's consider it.
->The resister color is meant to represent the amount of ohms for the resistor, and a leading zero would not be used for that.
+>The resister color is meant to represent the amount of ohms for the resistor,
+>and a leading zero would not be used for a multi-band resistor.
 >So black would not be a first band.
 >Besides, `parseInt` or `Number` will also remove the leading zero.